xxxy223223/MolecularBiotech_EcoliGrowth/README.md

 - Visualization with **matplotlib**
 - Estimation of growth rate (μ) from OD measurements
 - Comparison of growth at different temperatures to identify the **optimal growth temperature**
+- Experimental results showed that the maximum growth rate (μ_max) was significantly higher at **36 °C** compared to 37 °C, indicating that under the given conditions, 36 °C may represent the optimal growth temperature for *E. coli* K12 NCM3722.

 ## 📂 Repository Structure